PathoSyn: Imaging-Pathology MRI Synthesis via Disentangled Deviation Diffusion: Experimental Evaluation

-Tab.~\ref{tab:classification} summarizes the impact of various synthesis strategies on the classification of pathological states in three diverse architectural backbones: ResNet-50 (CNN), DenseNet (3D-Volumetric) and Swin Transformer.
-The results indicate that data augmentation via PathoSyn: Diff consistently yields the highest discriminative performance, achieving a peak AUROC of 0.915 on the ResNet-50 backbone.
-This represents a substantial improvement over holistic synthesis models such as \textit{Brain-LDM} and \textit{MaskDiff-Inpaint}, underscoring the advantage of modeling stochasticity within a constrained deviation space rather than across the entire image manifold.
-PathoSyn: Diff markedly improves model calibration, as evidenced by the lowest observed Expected Calibration Error (ECE) across all test regimes (0.043–0.045).
-As indicated in Tab.~\ref{tab:classification}, while conventional and holistic augmentations improve AUROC, they often provide marginal gains in ECE.
-In contrast, our diffusion-based approach reduces calibration error by approximately 35\% compared to the No Augmentation baseline.
-This suggests that the high-fidelity, anatomically-grounded lesions generated by PathoSyn prevent the classifiers from becoming overconfident on synthetic artifacts, leading to more reliable and trustworthy probability estimates that are essential for clinical decision-support systems.
+Tab.~\ref{tab:classification} summarizes the effect of different synthesis strategies on pathological state classification across three backbones: ResNet-50 (CNN), DenseNet (2D), and Swin Transformer.
+PathoSyn: Diff augmentation consistently yields the best performance, reaching a peak AUROC of 0.915 on ResNet-50, substantially outperforming holistic synthesis models such as \textit{Brain-LDM} and \textit{MaskDiff-Inpaint}.
+This highlights the benefit of modeling stochasticity within a constrained deviation space rather than across the full image manifold.
+PathoSyn: Diff also delivers the best calibration, with the lowest Expected Calibration Error (ECE) across all test regimes (0.043–0.045).
+While conventional and holistic augmentations increase AUROC, Tab.~\ref{tab:classification} shows they offer only modest ECE gains.
+In contrast, our diffusion-based approach reduces calibration error by about 35\% relative to No Augmentation.
+This indicates that high-fidelity, anatomically grounded lesions from PathoSyn prevent overconfidence on synthetic artifacts, yielding more reliable probability estimates crucial for clinical decision support.